GeoAziz/medinova/docs/nurse.md

     *   It features **Ward Overview** cards at the top for an at-a-glance summary of assigned patients, pending tasks, and critical alerts, all populated by new mock data.
     *   A **Patient Assignments** table provides a quick list of patients currently under the nurse's care.
     *   A **Task List** offers a view of the most immediate tasks for the current shift.
+    *   An **AI Shift Handover** feature has been added, allowing nurses to generate structured handover reports from raw notes using a Genkit flow.

 3.  **Placeholder Pages for Core Features**:
     *   I have created the structural page files for the other key sections of the nurse portal: